Designing a B2C service marketplace app from scratch

 SOCIAL MEDIA

-To build brand awareness, we designed social media content highlighting Homily’s services, provider onboarding, and customer benefits.
-Posts included engaging visuals, testimonials, and promotional offers.
+To build brand awareness, I designed social media content highlighting Homily’s services, provider onboarding, and customer benefits.

 STEP 5